ramellose/mako_docs/content/demo/vignette/networks.md

 toc: true
 ---

-Navigate to the location where you downloaded the network files.
+From a terminal, navigate to the location where you downloaded the network files.
 Now, only the network files and the file path need to be provided.

 <code>mako io -fp local_filepath -cf -net demo_1.graphml demo_2.graphml</code>